It will only take [est_time] to read this post!

 “A journey of a thousand miles begins with a single step….”

 – Chinese proverb

-For most people whose native language is English, learning a language is not only difficult and time consuming, but often not worth the time and effort because ‘everyone speaks English’.
-Having lived in China for almost 4 years now, I can tell you confidently that everyone DOES NOT speak English, further more have no reason to learn it.
-We, on the other hands the remaining 5.8 billion people on the planet, certainly do have several good reasons why we should learn Chinese, here are just 8 Reasons Why You Should Learn Chinese:
+For most people whose native language is English, learning a language is not only difficult and time-consuming but often not worth the time and effort because ‘everyone speaks English’.
+Having lived in China for almost 4 years now, I can tell you confidently that everyone DOES NOT speak English, furthermore have no reason to learn it.
+We, on the other hand, the remaining 5.8 billion people on the planet, certainly do have several good reasons why we should learn Chinese, here are just 8 Reasons Why You Should Learn Chinese:

 Not to mention students; statistics show that Chinese students make up 19.8% of all international students studying in the UK.
 And whilst they may be in the UK to practice their English, a ‘你好‘ or a ’谢谢‘ once in a while might make them feel a little more at home…

 Chinese is now also being taught in many schools in the USA because chances are those kids will need to speak it (even just a little) in the future.

 The truth is, Chinese IS becoming more popular, not meaning to brag but I know this from looking at Written Chinese, and the amount of people who every single day ask ‘Please teach me to speak/read/ write Chinese!’, ‘How can I learn Chinese?’
 ‘Where do I start?’

 2. To Be able to Travel in China Without Accidentally Ordering Dog Off the Menu.